golang/vscode-go/docs/settings.md

 Flags to pass to `go tool vet` (e.g. ["-all", "-shadow"]).
 Not applicable when using the language server's diagnostics.
 ### `go.vetOnSave`

 Vets code on file save using 'go tool vet'.
-Not applicable when using the language server's diagnostics.
-See 'go.languageServerExperimentalFeatures.diagnostics' setting.<br/>
+Not applicable when using the language server's diagnostics.<br/>
 Allowed Options:

 * `package`: vet the current package on file saving